ShanshanLi-cobo/cobo-waas2-js-sdk/docs/TokenizationApi.md

 Update permissions of the token

-This operation updates permissions for tokenization contracts.  **For Ethereum-based tokens:** Use &#x60;add&#x60; to grant permissions or &#x60;remove&#x60; to revoke permissions.
-Multiple permissions can be assigned to the same address.  **For Solana tokens:** Use &#x60;set&#x60; to define the complete list of permissions for an address.
-This replaces any existing permissions.
+This operation updates permissions for tokenization contracts.

 ### Example